gvwilson/sensibleadventures/bookster/bookster.md

 slumped back to the cobblestones.

 Razi and Klaues disappeared into an alley.
-Erileine swallowed the ache in her throat and joined the stream of people—no longer a mob—hurrying back to their lives.
+Erileine swallowed the ache in her throat and joined the stream of people---no longer a mob---hurrying back to their lives.

 ---